 - Two breathalysers

-You can buy complete European equipment kits from many places including eBay.
+You can buy complete European equipment kits from many places including Amazon.

 That about completes my post.
 It’s quite a comprehensive checklist so I’m sure not everything will need to be checked, especially if you’ve recently had something done.
 If you feel I’ve missed anything then please feel free to comment below and I’ll consider adding it to the post to help other out.